 Bure's Christmas Garland

-Third year surgical resident Lauren Brunell (Candace Cameron Bure) has her whole life planned out from marrying current boyfriend Scott (Timothy S. Shoemaker) to following in her father's, Henry Brunell's (Robert Pine), footsteps by accepting a fellowship at the same hospital that he works in.
-But then Lauren's plans start to unravel when first Scott breaks up with her and then she doesn't get offered the fellowship at the hospital where she wants.
+Lauren Brunell (Candace Cameron Bure - Journey Back to Christmas) is a third year surgical resident who has her whole life planned out from marrying current boyfriend Scott (Timothy S. Shoemaker) to following in her father's, Henry Brunell's (Robert Pine - Romance at Reindeer Lodge), footsteps by accepting a fellowship at the same hospital that he works in.
+But then Lauren's plans start to unravel when first Scott breaks up with her and then she doesn't get offered the fellowship at the hospital she wants.
 To make matters worse the only position available to Lauren is in the small town of Garland, Alaska.
-Whilst Garland is not where Lauren planned to be she starts to warm to the place especially when she meets the handsome Andy (David O'Donnell) who manages to convince Lauren that living for the moment is better than making plans.
+Whilst Garland is not where Lauren planned to be she starts to warm to the place, especially when she meets the handsome Andy (David O'Donnell - A Christmas in Vermont) who manages to convince Lauren that living for the moment is better than making plans.
 The question is whether Andy and Garland will grow on Lauren enough to keep her there or maybe something more magical will keep her there.

 As such at times "Christmas Under Wraps" feels like the writers have picked various ideas from other made for TV movies; we have a city doctor with a plan for life ending up in a small town where living day to day is the order of things.
 With the aid of a handsome local to soothe her broken heart she falls in love with the place and him whilst there is the added cliche of the handsome Andy not being sure that he is ready to take over the family business.
 There is though one bit of mystery to this story involving Andy's friendly father Frank who with his white hair, beard and portly belly could be a dead ringer for ....

-Now I mentioned cute a few times and Candace Cameron Bure is cute, she has the eyes and smile as well as the hair so what ever she wears she looks adorable in it.
-And whilst "Christmas Under Wraps" doesn't feature great romance or chemistry Bure and David O'Donnell look good together and come across with a nice friendly vibe going on.
+Now I mentioned cute a few times and Candace Cameron Bure is cute, she has the eyes, the nose and smile as well as the hair so what ever she wears she looks adorable in it.
+And whilst "Christmas Under Wraps" doesn't feature great romance or chemistry Candace Cameron Bure and David O'Donnell look good together and come across with a nice friendly vibe.

 What this all boils down to is that "Christmas Under Wraps" is one of those Christmas movies for those who are suckers for easy to watch, cute, obvious, made for TV Christmas movies and not for those seeking originality, realism and anything other than cliche.
 Although it certainly does an interesting job of playing around with some unoriginal themes.